Yoseph Haddad: Career

 Since the beginning of the Gaza war, Haddad has become more widely known in Israel.
 He began an extensive information campaign on social media, in favor of Israel and against the actions of Hamas and Islamic Jihad.
-He advocates for Israel in multiple languages, including Hebrew, Arabic, and English.
+He posts in multiple languages, including Hebrew, Arabic, and English.
 As of October 2023, he had 500,000 Instagram followers and 200,000 TikTok followers.
-By January 2025, he had 845,000 followers on Instagram.
-Haddad has been a frequent contributor to Israeli TV during the war; HaAyin HaShevi'it found that he accounted for a large proportion of Israeli media appearances by Arabs.
+By March 2025, he had 850,000 followers on Instagram, most of whom followed him during the Gaza war.
+During the war, Haddad has been a frequent contributor to Israeli TV channels including i24NEWS and Channel 14; HaAyin HaShevi'it found that he accounted for a large proportion of Israeli media appearances by Israeli Arabs.

 In one viral video from 2023, Haddad told pro-Palestinian students at Tel Aviv University to "go study in Jenin".
 He posted videos of himself eating baklava to celebrate the deaths of Iranian president Ebrahim Raisi and Hamas leader Yahya Sinwar.
 He tweeted that Israeli journalist Yuval Abraham was a hypocrite for his involvement in the film No Other Land and that Palestinian singer Lina Makoul should lose her Israeli citizenship because she advertised her concert as taking place in "Haifa, Palestine".

-At a November 2024 Oxford Union debate, Haddad argued against the proposition: "This House Believes Israel is an apartheid state responsible for genocide".
-After the audience booed his speech, he called them "terrorist supporters".
-While he was being removed from the room, he put on a shirt that said "Your terrorist is dead" under a picture of Hassan Nasrallah.
+In a November 2024 Oxford Union debate, Haddad joined Natasha Hausdorff, Jonathan Sacerdoti, and Mosab Hassan Yousef in arguing against the proposition: "This House Believes Israel is an apartheid state responsible for genocide".
+The event was contentious: the audience booed Haddad's speech and he called them "terrorist supporters".
+Later, he was escorted out of the room by event staff for alleged poor conduct, and he put on a shirt with the text "Your terrorist is dead" and a picture of Hassan Nasrallah.
+Haddad tweeted that he was removed from the debate because he objected to audience members' disrespect for the Israeli hostages.
+The proposition passed.

-In 2025, he published Let Me Explain, a book about his life and his views on the Arab-Israeli conflict.
+In early 2025, Haddad published Let Me Explain, which became an Israel Hayom bestseller.
+He called the book "an opportunity to lay out my complete vision".
+In the book, he recounts the story of his life and his views on the Arab-Israeli conflict, including his support for Israel's use of military force to resolve the conflict and his vision for achieving a "partnership" between Israeli Arabs and Jews.
+He writes that most Israeli Arabs want to integrate into Israeli society; this statement was disputed in a review in Haaretz.
+The reviewer also argued that it is unlikely that Haddad will be able to help Jews and Arabs reconcile, given the Palestinian community's negative opinion of him.

+On 11 May 2026, Haddad was reported to be considering running in the 2026 Israeli legislative election with a new party, partnering with former Jerusalem Deputy Mayor Fleur Hassan-Nahoum.
+They instead became part of Ofer Winter's new party, Amcha Yisrael, in August 2026.